 - Deal with an unconscious and breathing/not breathing child.

 - How to prepare a first aid kit and how to not cross infect.

 - How to deal with minor cuts, bruises, sickness, shock, choking and how to apply these techniques to an adult.

-Delegates will also pick up basic first aid skills throughout the duration of training.
+Delegates will also pick up basic first aid skills throughout the training.
 You will also learn how to administer medication for those working in childcare.